 Music was significant in the Rollins household.
 Sonny’s brother Valdemar and sister Gloria both studied the violin and piano.
 Sonny Rollins adopted the piano as his instrument.
 As new jazz forms became popular in the early 1940s, young Rollins began playing the alto saxophone at the age of 11 and progressed to the tenor saxophone by 1946.
 His inspiration came from jazz greats Louis Jordan, who played alto saxophone, and Coleman Hawkins, who played tenor saxophone.

-As a teenager Sonny and his musician friends created their own band and began experimenting with a new jazz musical style called be- bop.
-By his 18th birthday, Rollins developed a reputation in Harlem as a leading performer of be-bop.
+As a teenager, Rollins and his musician friends created their own band and began experimenting with a new jazz style called bebop.
+By his 18th birthday, Rollins developed a reputation in Harlem as a leading performer of bebop.
 In 1949, at the age of 19, he made his recording debut with Babs Gonzales.
-In the same year Sonny also recorded with J.J.
-Johnson and Bud Powell the great be-bop pianist.
-He later joined the Clifford Brown-Max Roach Quintet in 1955 and also in the early 50s worked with Miles Davis, a rising trumpet performer.
+In the same year he also recorded with J.J.
+Johnson and Bud Powell, the great bebop pianist.
+In the early 1950s, he worked with Miles Davis, who was then a rising trumpet performer.
+He later joined the Clifford Brown-Max Roach Quintet in 1955.

-In the year 2000, Rollins, after more than a half century as a jazz performer, won his first Grammy for his performance entitled This Is What I Do.
-Four years later in 2004, Rollins won a second Grammy for his composition Without A Song, along with a lifetime achievement award from the National Academy of Recording Arts and Sciences.
+After more than a half century as a jazz performer, Sonny Rollins won his first Grammy Award in 2000 for his performance entitled This Is What I Do.
+In 2004, he won a second Grammy for the composition Without A Song and also the Recording Academy’s Lifetime Achievement Award.